A good information hierarchy makes users happy.

-Strategically creating your information hierarchy will save a lot of time and resources throughout the process, because once you have a template for the structure, it's easier for everyone to add content to the hierarchy.
-And it's easier for the end users to find, what they are looking for.
+Strategically creating your information hierarchy will save a lot of time and resources throughout the process.
+Once you have a template for the structure, it's easier for every involved employee to add content to the hierarchy.
+At the same time it will be easier for the end users to find, what they are looking for.

 - Where is your information stored now?
-(Systems, network drive etc.)
+(Internal systems, network drive etc.)

 - What types of information does your organization have?